mattbierner/beatsy-support/README.md

 > 🎵 **Note**: Keep in mind that while you are free to share any content created with Beatsy, music may be subject to copyright.
 To be safe, make sure to get the copyright holder's permissions before publicly posting videos with music.

-After taking a video or screenshot, you can download it to your photos or share it using the standard iOS share sheet. you can also trim videos right in the app.
+After taking a video or screenshot, you can download it to your photos or share it using the standard iOS share sheet.
+You can also trim videos right in the app.

 ## Advanced options